maxmpz/powerampapi/poweramp_vis_presets_example/readme.md

 ### Recent changes

+**Build 899:**
-* build 899 now supports bar peaks animation via bars_peak* options
+* now supports bar peaks animation via bars_peak* options
+* added bars_rounding rendering, increased number of the supported bars/quads to 128
-* build 899 now renders bar visualization with the screen resolution
+* now renders bar visualization with the screen resolution
   * previously it rendered it to 512x512 or 1024x1024 (HD) target
   * presets without bars still rendered with the 512x512/1024x1024 target, and presets with bars are rendered to the screen size target
   * this increases bars fidelity, but may cause frame drops if preset also contains complicated animations/shaders